Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 - for the data format, the standard adopted is [IEEE/xAPI](https://opensource.ieee.org/xapi)
 - for the metadata format, the format adopted is [JSON-LD](https://json-ld.org/)
-- for the metadata sharing, we recommand
+- for the metadata sharing, we recommend
 [xAPI profile server ](https://profiles.adlnet.gov/profiles)
-- for the data tranfer, we used the sFTP protocol
+- for the data transfer, we used the sFTP protocol

 ## Relevant Standards